 Pumped Hydro Recoverable Grants Program

-Applications for the Pumped Hydro Recoverable Grants Program are now closed and assessment is underway.
+Applications for the Pumped Hydro Recoverable Grants Program are now closed.
+Due diligence and Funding Agreement negotiations with shortlisted Applicants are currently underway.

 The $50 million Pumped Hydro Recoverable Grants Program (the Program) is a key action in the NSW Government’s Electricity Infrastructure Roadmap (the Roadmap).
 The Program will provide recoverable grants to project developers to assist with the cost of early stage, detailed feasibility studies for pumped hydro projects.